International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Notes

-- The dataset id is not required but can be included when the provider initiates a contract negotiation.
+- The [Dataset](../model/terminology.md#dataset) id is not required but can be included when the provider initiates a contract negotiation.

 ### 3. ContractAgreementMessage